 Current Postdoctoral Openings

-The UC Davis MIND Institute's interdisciplinary Autism Research Training Program announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on September 1, 2022.
-Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines ».
+The UC Davis MIND Institute's interdisciplinary Autism Research Training Program (ARTP) announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on Sep.
+1, 2023.
+Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.

 Start Date: Sep.
 1, 2023

 Background: This program merges the behavioral and biological sciences in the context of an interdisciplinary, autism-focused research program, and is organized around a set of core competencies that involve multiple areas of autism-related knowledge.
 Competencies are acquired through individual mentorship, research in ongoing interdisciplinary projects, the didactic core curriculum, and conferences, lecture series and other training opportunities.

-Qualifications: Appropriate candidates have either a doctorate in biomedical or behavioral science or an M.D., and are committed to a career in autism research.
+Qualifications: Appropriate candidates will have either a doctorate in biomedical or behavioral science or an M.D. and be committed to a career in autism research.
 Individuals from historically under-represented groups are particularly encouraged to apply.
-Please note that applicants must have completed all work for their doctoral degrees before entering the training program.
+Please note that applicants must have completed all work for their doctoral degrees before starting the training program.

 Applications: Please see below.